mrleemon/indexhibit2-importer/readme.txt

 == Frequently Asked Questions ==
-= Does this plugin import everything from an Indexhibit2 sit? = No, this just imports exhibits and images, but ignores links, sections, subsections and exhibit formats.
+= Does this plugin import everything from an Indexhibit2 sit? = No, this just imports exhibits and media files, but ignores links, sections, subsections and exhibit formats.

 == Changelog ==